asmit2864/Battlearena/README.md

-Here app.js is hte Backend part and other files are of Front end
+Here app.js is the Backend part and other files are of Front end